-I get asked to critique photos all the time now, and I’m happy to do it, but I often feel that people’s photography would dramatically improve if they could see for themselves where they’re going wrong.
+I get asked to critique photos all the time.
+I’m happy to do it but I often feel that people’s photography would dramatically improve if they could see for themselves where they’re going wrong.

-Where is the Visual Weight?
+Where Is the Visual Weight?

-The important question to ask yourself is whether the photo would still be good without the beauty of the model being a large part of the visual weight?
-If the answer is no, then you need to consider what is good about the photo?
+The important question to ask yourself is whether the photo would still be good without the beauty of the model bearing a large portion of the visual weight?
+If the answer is no, you need to consider what is good about the photo?

-If you’re trying to direct the viewers attention to a certain part of the photo, but the first thing you look at is something else, such as writing, or a person’s eyes, then you need to recompose your shot.
+If you’re trying to direct the viewer’s attention to a certain part of the photo but the first thing your eyes are drawn to is something else, such as writing or a person’s eyes, you need to recompose your shot.

 Are There Any Distracting Elements?

-That’s my rule and it’s something that I carefully consider whenever I take a photo as it’s a very important part to the composition.
-If there’s a branch leaning into the photo, or a dark shadow covering part of your scene, then they’ll likely be taking away from the overall effect of your photo.
+That’s my rule and it’s something that I carefully consider whenever I take a photo.
+It’s a very important aspect of the composition.
+If there’s a branch leaning into your photo, or a dark shadow covering part of the scene, it will be take away from the overall effect of your photo.

-This is good when you’re trying to convey a feeling of dynamic tension, but the most popular instance of this is when an limb doesn’t quite fit into the photo, when it really should do.
-Unless there’s a good reason for a body part to into a photo unfinished, I like to include it.
-Check out the photo below to see what I mean.
+This is good when you’re trying to convey a feeling of dynamic tension.
+The most frequent instance of this is when a limb doesn’t quite fit into the photo but really should.
+Unless there’s a good reason for a body part to appear unfinished, I like to include it.

 Is the Exposure/Metering Correct?